psq/flexr/scenario.md

 # Test scenario
 - init contracts
-- init flexr treasury with flexr and enough stx for funding swapr . setup flexr-stx pair in swapr and fund from flexr treasury
+- init flexr treasury with flexr and enough stx for funding swapr
+- setup flexr-stx pair in swapr and fund from flexr treasury
 - fund geyser from flexr treasury

 fund user[1-3] with stx
+user[1-3] wrap stx
 user[1-3] buy flexr
 user[1-2] provide liquidity to the flexr-stx pair user1 stakes his flexr-stx pair in the geyser